- Treatment for erectile dysfunction with Viagra®

 Who is the treatment suitable for?

+Viagra® may be considered for adult men aged 18 and over with erectile dysfunction, following a medical assessment.
 Treatment may not be suitable for everyone.
-A clinician will consider factors such as cardiovascular health, current medicines and relevant medical history before prescribing.
+A UK-registered prescriber will consider cardiovascular health, current medicines and relevant medical history before prescribing.

 What dosages are available?

-Viagra® film-coated tablets are available in the following strengths:
+Viagra® film-coated tablets are available in 25 mg, 50 mg, and 100 mg.

 Can I change doses myself?